notoriousz/iBank/README.md

 ## Intro

-A basic REST API based in a bank account to a Civil Person.
+A basic REST API based in a bank account to a Civil Person, using importants concepts to matured a API Rest, as Caching, Hateoas and SOLID Principles.

 ## Engineering Stack